maheami/nexus-blobstore-gke/README.md

 # nexus-blobstore-gke
-Nexus Repo Server with Cloud Storage and Persistence Volume on GKE
+Nexus Repo Server with Cloud Storage and Persistent Volume on GKE

-This code will help you to create Nexus Repository Manager with Google Cloud Storage and Persistence Volume and deploy it on GKE
+This code will help you to create Nexus Repository Manager with Google Cloud Storage and Persistent Volume and deploy it on GKE

 # Prerequisite: